 The Garden was closed until April 20th.
 During that time the Park Board had to find a person to attend to the Garden.
 Martha Crone, although highly recommended, had not originally been a shoo-in for the job as Eloise had corresponded with someone else about the job, but that person was looking for somewhat different work (3)(and see notes in Winter section).
 With Eloise now gone, Martha Crone met with Parks Superintendent Theodore Wirth at his office on April 13.
 (1).
 On the 18th Theodore Wirth wrote to the Board of Park Commissioners that he had appointed Martha temporary curator during the balance of the season or such other time thereof as seems advisable and satisfactory, from date to Oct.
 1, 1933 at a salary of $60 per month.
 [The position would remain temporary until 1940.]
-On the 19th her husband Bill received a call from Wirth for Martha to be at the Garden the next day, where she met with Wirth, Park Board Secretary Bossin, and Mr. Babcock (Eloise's Landlord who would see that possessions belong to Eloise were sent back to Malden) and Mr. Erickson from the Park Board Staff.
+On the 19th her husband Bill received a call from Wirth for Martha to be at the Garden the next day, where she met with Wirth, Wirth’s assistant C. A. Bossen, Mr. Babcock (Eloise's Landlord who would see that possessions belong to Eloise were sent back to Malden) and Mr. Erickson from the Park Board Staff.
 She opened the office and she and Miss Merkert, Wirth’s secretary, began taking inventory.
 (1) There is a copy of that inventory in the records of the Martha Crone Collection at the Minnesota Historical Society.

 On April 21, a Saturday, Martha was in the Garden in the morning, and went home at noon.
 During these first days of her tenure the Garden was not open for a set time as she arranged her affairs so that she could be there as required - every day, except Wednesday, till 5PM - April 1 through Sept.
 30. (1)